DivyaPariti/Mini-Project/README.md

-# Stop-Watch-
+# Stop-Watch
-This is a simple JavaScript Project I did as a part of Lets Upgrade JavaScript learning.
+This is a simple JavaScript Project as a part of Lets Upgrade JavaScript learning.